Subscribe

 The essentials

 • Grain-free diets are not low-carb — “Grain-free” simply means food without grain.
-It may have other starchy and sometimes high-fat carbohydrates as fillers.
+It may contain other starchy and sometimes high-fat carbohydrates as fillers.

-• There is no evidence that a grain-free diet is healthier — These replacement ingredients, such as potatoes and legumes, could actually deprive your dog of much-needed nutrients and cause harm.
+• There is no evidence that a grain-free diet is healthier — These replacement ingredients, like potatoes and legumes, could actually deprive your dog of much-needed nutrients, causing low taurine levels and heart conditions later on.

-• Grain-free diets are linked to heart problems — There is evidence to suggest a connection between dogs that eat a grain-free diet and dilated cardiomyopathy, which can lead to heart failure.
+• Grain-free diets are actually linked to heart problems — There is evidence from the FDA to suggest a connection or common factor between dogs that eat a grain-free diet and dilated cardiomyopathy, which can lead to heart failure.

 What is a grain-free diet?